 COPA Member Biographies

-Velma McBride Murry, COPA Chair-elect, received an award from the Elizabeth Hurlock Beckman Award Trust for inspiring former students to make a difference in the community.
+Velma McBride Murry, COPA chair-elect, received an award from the Elizabeth Hurlock Beckman Award Trust for inspiring former students to make a difference in the community.

-Email Dr. McBride Murry
+Email McBride Murry

-Monica Rivera Mindt, PhD, is an associate professor of psychology at Fordham University, and has a joint appointment in the Departments of Neurology and Psychiatry at The Mount Sinai School of Medicine.
+Monica Rivera Mindt, PhD, is an associate professor of psychology at Fordham University, and has a joint appointment in the departments of neurology and psychiatry at The Mount Sinai School of Medicine.
 She received her PhD in clinical psychology, with a concentration in neuropsychology, from the University of Nebraska.
 She completed her internship within the neuropsychology track at the University of Washington School of Medicine, and her postdoctoral training in clinical neuropsychology at the University of California, San Diego.
-Dr. Rivera Mindt is actively engaged in research, teaching, clinical practice, and service to the profession.
+Rivera Mindt is actively engaged in research, teaching, clinical practice and service to the profession.
 Her research is focused on neuroAIDS, multicultural issues in neuropsychology and health disparities.
-She is the principal investigator of an NIMH-funded study investigating the neurocognitive and sociocultural determinants of antiretroviral adherence among HIV+ Latinos, and is co-investigator on two additional NIH-funded studies.
-Dr. Rivera Mindt teaches at the undergraduate and graduate levels, and trains clinical neuropsychology doctoral students.
+She is the principal investigator of an National Institute of Mental Health (NIMH)-funded study investigating the neurocognitive and sociocultural determinants of antiretroviral adherence among HIV+ Latinos, and is co-investigator on two additional NIH-funded studies.
+Rivera Mindt teaches at the undergraduate and graduate levels, and trains clinical neuropsychology doctoral students.
 Her clinical practice is comprised of forensic work and pro bono services for disenfranchised communities.
-Dr. Rivera Mindt has been a member of APA since 1997, and has served APA via the Advisory Board for the Presidential Taskforce on Diversity Education Resources and as a grant reviewer for APA's Science Directorate's Dissertation Research Award.
-Beginning in 2012, she was appointed to the Committee on Psychology and AIDS (COPA).
-She has also served APA Division 40 since 2001, currently as an elected Member-At-Large, and in the past as Chair of the Membership Committee, co-chair of the steering committee for the Ethnic Minority Affairs Committee and as an inaugural steering committee member for the Women in Neuropsychology committee.
+Rivera Mindt has been a member of APA since 1997, and has served APA via the Advisory Board for the Presidential Taskforce on Diversity Education Resources and as a grant reviewer for APA's Science Directorate's Dissertation Research Award.
+Beginning in 2012, she was appointed to the Committee on Psychology and AIDS.
+She has also served APA Div.
+40 (Society for Clinical Neuropsychology) since 2001, currently as an elected member-at-large, and in the past as chair of the Membership Committee, co-chair of the steering committee for the Ethnic Minority Affairs Committee and as an inaugural steering committee member for the Women in Neuropsychology committee.
 She is a grant reviewer for NIMH, National Academy of Neuropsychology, and the Alzheimer's Association; and serves on the editorial board of the Journal of the International Neuropsychological Society and as an ad-hoc reviewer for numerous other journals.
-Dr. Rivera Mindt's research, teaching, and contributions to the field have been recognized with numerous awards, including: the Early Career Award from the American Psychological Association Division 40 (Clinical Neuropsychology) in 2011; the Early Career Service Award from the National Academy of Neuropsychology in 2010; the Distinguished Alumna Award for Psychology from Pepperdine University in 2008; Early Career Award & Pilot Research Award from the Northeast Consortium for Minority Faculty Development in 2007; and Fordham University's Teach of the Year Award in 2005.
+Rivera Mindt's research, teaching and contributions to the field have been recognized with numerous awards, including: the Early Career Award from the American Psychological Association Div.
+40 (Clinical Neuropsychology) in 2011; the Early Career Service Award from the National Academy of Neuropsychology in 2010; the Distinguished Alumna Award for Psychology from Pepperdine University in 2008; Early Career Award & Pilot Research Award from the Northeast Consortium for Minority Faculty Development in 2007; and Fordham University's Teach of the Year Award in 2005.

-Email Dr. Rivera Mindt
+Email Rivera Mindt